eedra/ciao/README.md

-To fix any issue press win+r type shell:common startup then press enter and delete the file named Win32_DLL.vbs
+To fix any issue press win+r type "shell:common startup" then press enter and delete the file named Win32_DLL.vbs

 ciao